-Course Title: Administration and function of school unit Course Code: YE134 Type of the course: Optional Compulsory Course Level: Deepening Year of Study: 4th Semester: 7th ECTS: 4 Credits: 3 Course Work Load: Instruction 39 hours, preparation of student 18 hours, cooperation with the teacher and preparation of assignments 12 hours, individual or group assignments/research/study 25 hours, preparation for the exams 23 hours, written examination 3 hours.
+Course Title: Administration and function of school unit

+Type of the course: Optional Compulsory

+Course Work Load: Instruction 39 hours, preparation of student 18 hours, cooperation with the teacher and preparation of assignments 12 hours, individual or group assignments/research/study 25 hours, preparation for the exams

+23 hours, written examination 3 hours.

 Name of Lecturer: Georgios Iordanidis

-At the level of knowledge, the students are expected to have proven knowledge and critical understanding of theories and principles related to the administration and function/operation of school unit.
+Expected Outcomes: At the level of knowledge, the students are expected to have proven knowledge and critical understanding of theories and principles related to the administration and function/operation of school unit.